-The information in this "Summary" section is qualified by the more detailed information set forth in this pricing supplement, the product prospectus supplement, the prospectus supplement, and the prospectus.
+The information in this "Summary" section is qualified by the more detailed information set forth in this pricing supplement, the prospectus supplement, and the prospectus.

-General: This pricing supplement relates to an offering of Auto-Callable Contingent Coupon Barrier
+General: This pricing supplement relates to an offering of Auto-Callable Contingent Coupon three equity securities (the "Reference Stocks," or the "Basket Components").

-Notes (the "Notes") linked to the common stock of NVIDIA Corporation.
+Barrier Notes with Memory Coupon (the "Notes") linked to a basket (the "Basket") of